MoiraMarques/projeto/Team-Detail-Page-algorithm.md

 To keep the metadata table fresh:

 1. Whenever a new Video is added or a Video is associated with a Team, queue an asynchronous job to add it to the VideoLanguagePairs table.
+It will add m(m-1) rows.
 2. Whenever a new language is added to settings.py, queue an asynchronous job to add it to the VideoLanguagePairs table for every video.
+In other words, it will add n(2m-1) rows.
-3. Whenever a SubtitleLanguage is saved, queue an asynchronous job to update the 2k-1 VideoLanguagePairs rows for that language/video combination.
+3. Whenever a SubtitleLanguage is saved, queue an asynchronous job to update the 2m-1 VideoLanguagePairs rows for that language/video combination.

 Remember, the metadata table doesn't have to be totally up-to-date all the time.
 Worst-case scenario is that it's a minute or two out-of-date.